The Latest from The Tali Fund

 The thirty-minute program, which aired for the first time this week, traces the stories of a few young women who, in their quest to escape poverty, become domestic workers.
 A number of the scenes were filmed at TAGS (the Protection Arm) and the CDTD, (the Training Arm) in Nairobi.

 TAGS is referred to as "The Shelter" throughout the documentary.
 (Its full name is not used in order to guard the privacy of the girls who remain sought by abusive families and/or traffickers.)
 You can see Tali's picture in the sitting room at the Shelter, beginning after minute 16:25 and again after minute 17:10.
+If you have sharp eyes, you can also see her name near the top of the decorated water tank at 15:15.

 The program profiles only a few of the much larger number of young women and girls whose lives have been saved, rescued, and given the chance for a better life through Edith's heroic efforts.
 We remain proud and honored to support this work through the Tali Fund and we trust that you do, too.